Haiyn/dhbw-event-booking/README.md

     * Password Reset
   * Fixed:
     * Composer post-install does not work on windows
+    * Booking user feedback showed wrong information
+    * Current page was not correctly highlighted in the header
+    * Inviting a non-existent user does not redirect back to the edit page
+    * User did not have no verify their email after changing it
+    * Chat partner shown as offline even when online
+    * Creator can invite themselves to their own event
+    * Bootstrap throws console errors
+    * Chat homepage does not show error messages

 <!-- Markdown link & img dfn's -->
 [php-image]: https://img.shields.io/badge/php-v7.4.3-brightgreen?style=flat-square&logo=php